Γλῶσσα τῆς Ἀρετῆς, Γλῶσσα τῆς Σοφίας

 Will a study of Attic Greek prepare me to read Koine Greek and/or other dialects and periods?

-So long as you master a relatively small number of important grammatical differences between the two and recognize that each dialect favors different vocabulary, yes: study of Attic Greek is a perfectly suitable preparation for work with Koine Greek.
+So long as you master a relatively small number of important grammatical differences between the two and recognize that each dialect favors different vocabulary, yes: study of Attic Greek is a perfectly suitable (and advantageous) preparation for work with Koine Greek.
 While there are real differences between Attic and Koine, Koine developed out of Attic and is in many ways a refinement and continuation of Attic.
 A study of Attic Greek also prepares participants well for the study of other dialects and time periods.

 Which pronunciation do you use?